MatinKHD/CustomShop/README.md

 "# Shop"

+!IMPORTANT: persian uesrs must use proxy or VPN before ng-serve this project.

 this project is demo project of shop that works with firebase . database of this project is firebase database.
 (and for storing photos I use firebase store);